Proposition Joe

 Joseph Stewart, better known as "Proposition Joe" or "Prop Joe", is a fictional character on the HBO drama The Wire, played by Robert F. Chew.
 Joe is an Eastside drug lord who prefers a peaceful solution to business disputes when possible.
 He is responsible for creating the lucrative New Day Co-Op with Stringer Bell, supplying much of Baltimore with heroin brought into the city by "The Greeks".
-Displaying a cunning, business-oriented demeanor, Joe is often a match in wits for rival drug lords Avon Barksdale and Marlo Stanfield, and is able to manipulate most situations to his advantage.
+Displaying a cunning, business-oriented demeanor, Joe is often a match in stature for rival drug lords Avon Barksdale and Marlo Stanfield, and is able to manipulate most situations to his advantage.

 His nickname stems from his trademark phrase, "I've got a proposition for you", going back to his days selling test answers on the schoolyard.
 Along with Poot Carr, Wee-Bey Brice, Omar Little, and Bubbles, he is one of the few characters from the drug trade to appear in every season.